t0-ot/Amelia-Announcer-for-TF2/resources/ReadMeResources.md

 # Resources

-This folder exists because I need examples to understand what is needed for the Announcer Pack
+Resources exists because I need examples to understand what is needed for the Announcer Pack

+Resources also exists so I have a central place to convert audio files

 ### What's used?